mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 As mentioned in the [MosaicML platform setup](#mosaicml-platform-setup) section, the MosaicML platform does not have permanent storage on the compute nodes.
 This means that all data will be streamed in and out from a cloud provider.
 In order to make this process as efficient as possible, we will convert the data into a format that is optimized for streaming, using our [Streaming](https://github.com/mosaicml/streaming) library.
 This format is called MDS, and is a simple format that is optimized for streaming.
 The `02_convert_10ks_to_mds.py` script will convert the data into this format.
 The `--tokenizer` argument specifies the tokenizer to use, and the `--eos_text` argument specifies the text to use as the end of sequence token.
 The `--concat_tokens` argument specifies the maximum number of tokens to concatenate into a single text example.
 The `--out_root` argument specifies the output root for the MDS files, and the `--in_root` argument specifies the input root for the 10-K data.
 The `--dataset_subset` argument specifies which subset of the data to use.
 The `--dataset_subset` argument is optional, and defaults to `small_full`.

 ### Finance Finetune MPT-7b

-**Input**: `oci://mosaicml-internal-checkpoints/daniel/data/sec-large-mds/`
+TODO: add some time estimates and/or shorten the runs **Input**: `oci://mosaicml-internal-checkpoints/daniel/data/sec-large-mds/`

 **MCLI command**: `mcli run -f 03_finetune_on_10ks.yaml`